Columbia University threatens to expel student protesters occupying an administration building

 The office of the U.N. human rights chief, Volker Türk, meanwhile, expressed concern about “heavy-handed steps” taken to dismantle protests on U.S. campuses, while stressing that antisemitic, anti-Arab and anti-Palestinian comments were “totally unacceptable and deeply disturbing.”

+U.N.
+Secretary-General Antonio Guterres later told reporters that "it is up to the university authorities to have the wisdom to properly manage situations like the ones we have witnessed.”

-At California State Polytechnic University, Humboldt, where protesters have occupied two buildings, dozens of police officers in helmets and carrying batons marched onto campus early Tuesday and cleared both halls.
-The university said 25 people were arrested and there were no injuries.
+At California State Polytechnic University, Humboldt, where protesters occupied two buildings, dozens of police officers in helmets and carrying batons marched onto campus and cleared both halls overnight.
+The university said 25 were arrested and there were no injuries.
 The sweep was broadcast on the Facebook page of KAEF-TV, a satellite of KRCR-TV, until police detained the reporter.

-The university earlier announced a “hard closure,” meaning that people were not allowed on campus without authorization.
-The university posted a shelter-in-place order on its website at 3:24 a.m.
-The order was lifted several hours later, but residents were warned to stay in living, dining and market areas.
+Video posted by the campus newspaper showed students sitting in the campus quad as officers started detaining protesters.
+One yelled: “You don’t need to do this!”

 At Virginia Commonwealth University in Richmond, police and demonstrators clashed Monday night as officers took down tents, charged the line of demonstrators, deployed chemical agents to disperse the crowd, and made arrests, the Richmond Times-Dispatch reported.
 Some protesters hurled water bottles and other objects at police.